My little children, let us not love in word or in tongue, but in deed and in truth

-Our love should express the love of God—not in just what we say but in the way we act toward others.
+God’s love in our lives should express itself not only in what we say but in how we treat others.
 A person who says he loves someone, but then acts out of unforgiveness toward that person, only cares for himself.
 He condemns that person with his unforgiveness.
 That is not God’s love expressed in his life.
-When the person they loved did something that hurt them, they reacted out of love for themselves.
-We are to forgive as Christ has forgiven us.
-And there is no condemnation in Christ’s love.
-When you experience the love and forgiveness of Christ with a humble heart, it changes the way you love.
+We are called to forgive as Christ has forgiven us.
+There is no condemnation in Christ’s love (Romans 8:1).
+When you experience the unconditional love and forgiveness of Christ in your heart, it changes the way you love.
 You put the concerns and needs of others before your own.
-God’s kind of love expresses itself in kind actions toward others.
+God’s kind of love always expresses itself in kindness toward others.
 Truly loving others is evidence of the work of God’s grace in our hearts.
 But when we doubt the assurance of God’s grace, we have trouble loving others as Christ loved us.

-1 John 3:20 says our hearts can condemn us without God condemning us.
+These two verses say our hearts can condemn us.
 Have you ever believed that your feelings of unworthiness are from God?
-Not all reservations we have are from God.
-Some are lies of the enemy and some come from our conscience—our human sense of right and wrong.
-We have to believe God’s truth over our feelings to know the difference.
+Not all uncertainties we have are from God.
+Some come from the lies of the enemy and some come from our conscience—our human sense of right and wrong.
+We have to know God’s truth over what we feel to know the difference.

-When we, who are justified by faith in Christ, live by His faith which has justified us, we don’t shrink back (Hebrews 10:38).
+When we, who are justified by faith in Christ, live by the faith which has justified us, we don’t shrink back (Hebrews 10:38).
 We assure our hearts and trust God’s truth over our feelings.

 You have confidence in God when you don't live in condemnation.
 When you trust God, you are unveiled before Him.
 You walk in the Holy Spirit.
 And where the Holy Spirit is, you know the freedom from sin and condemnation that His grace has given you (2 Corinthians 3:17).